samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 - [x] ui list lib keep reload button grayed out
 - [x] bug when removing images used in displace texture
 - [x] remove libraries
+- [ ] reveal file in explorer bug in linux
+- [x] validation on save and revert operator

 minor
 - [ ] debug lib to reload when linking